-With Father’s Day quickly approaching, Raising Readers celebrates all of the dads and significant male figures, such as step-dads, uncles, and grandads, who play an integral part in their little one’s literacy development.
+With Father’s Day quickly approaching, Raising Readers celebrates all of the dads, step-dads, uncles, and grandads, who play an integral part in their little one’s literacy development.

 Reading is an essential activity that is linked to children’s cognitive development, academic success, and employment later in life.
 Children are interested in reading and will mimic child-adult reading routines.
 We know mothers have a big role to play; however, research shows that reading with dad and father-figures is particularly influential in children’s language and literacy development.
 A father’s positive involvement with their children is not just good for the children, but it benefits the fathers, too.

 Here are some interesting facts about children who routinely enjoy reading with dad:

 - Children feel nurtured, supported, engaged and will have more advanced vocabularies and communication skills.
 They will likely be more prepared to begin school and perform well throughout their school years.

 - Dads take stories to another level when they act out actions in the book and make exciting comparisons to things they have experienced together.

 - Bedtime stories are relaxing for both the child and father.
 Research shows that muscle tension and heart rate decreases within six minutes of turning the pages.

 - Increased confidence, self-esteem, better father-child relationship, and increased engagement with learning are all results of reading with dad.